mtconnect/cppagent/README.md

 * `Port`	- The port number the agent binds to for requests.

     *Default*: 5000

+* `ServerIp` - The server IP Address to bind to.
+Can be used to select the interface in IPV4 or IPV6.

+    *Default*: 0.0.0.0

 * `AllowPut`	- Allow HTTP PUT or POST of data item values or assets.